brycemiller/HelloLogchain/README.md

 This code deploys a very simple smart contract for saving and viewing a message.
 The smart contract is written in Solidity, and will run on the Ethereum network.

 You might be wondering what a possible use case could be for such a simple application?
 Well, we can use it to store and display a simple operative status - is your application operational? or are systems down?
-We can use it to

 But remember, even though this is a very simple smart contract, with just a few adjustments it can become a more sophisticated application, such as a blog, digital wallet, or chat application.